-Every year when we visit family, friends, and neighbors, you can be sure that on their buffet of desserts will be Christmas Cookies.
+Every year when we visit family, friends, and neighbors, you can be sure that on their buffet of desserts will be a tray filled with a variety of Christmas Cookies.

 But more often than not, there will also be the classic, jam filled Thumbprint cookies as well.

 I always like the look of the the little cookies.
 The butter cookies looked so festive with jam sitting in a well in the center of the cookie.

 However, I was always afraid that it would take too long, or be too difficult to make them.

 Oh how wrong I was!
 They are actually very easy to make and require only a few basic ingredients

 Thumbprint Jam Cookies

 - Vanilla extract

 - All-purpose flour

 These cookies are actually very simple to make!